Updated as of January 2020.

-Currently, if NPs want to practice in North Carolina, they must establish a collaborative practice agreement with a physician.
+As of January 2020, if nurse practitioners want to practice in North Carolina, they must establish a collaborative practice agreement with a physician.
 The agreement outlines patient management and describes how the providers will interact.
 Interestingly, NPs are not required to be in the same geographic location as the overseeing physician, and they are required to meet only twice a year.
 The lack of oversight, then, demands asking why the contracts are even necessary.

-Because NPs in North Carolina aren’t geographically tied to the collaborating physician’s practice location, one might believe that the state’s existing practice arrangements wouldn’t necessarily hold back NPs from extending their reach into underserved areas.
-But these contracts can add uncertainty to their practice.
-For example, an NP may want to operate her own clinic, but the collaborating physician moves to another state.
+Because nurse practitioners in North Carolina aren’t geographically tied to the collaborating physician’s practice location, one might believe the state’s existing practice arrangements wouldn’t necessarily hold back NPs from extending their reach into underserved areas.
+But these contracts can add uncertainty to the NPs’ practice.
+For example, an NP may want to operate his/her own clinic, but the collaborating physician moves to another state.
 The NP must now find another physician who is willing to sign onto a new collaborative practice agreement.

-If a collaborating physician becomes employed by a hospital system, that hospital’s policy may also prevent the physician from signing or renewing a collaborative agreement with an NP.
+If a collaborating physician becomes employed by a hospital system, that hospital’s policy may also prevent the physician from signing or renewing a collaborative agreement with a nurse practitioner.
 Moreover, collaborative practice agreements can be expensive, which makes it difficult for some NPs to grow their own clinics.
-If an NP in the state would like to recruit another to work at her clinic, she may not be able to afford to do so because the collaborating provider asks for a specific percentage of the clinic’s revenue.
+If an NP would like to recruit another to work at his/her clinic, the cost may be prohibitive because the collaborating provider asks for a specific percentage of the clinic’s revenue.

-- Twenty-two states have granted full practice authority to nurse practitioners.
+- Twenty-two states and Washington, D.C., have granted full practice authority to nurse practitioners.

-- NPs are valuable assets to the health care workforce.
-Of the 6,152 who are licensed in North Carolina, many practice in a primary-care setting and focus on managing chronic disease.
+- Nurse practitioners are valuable assets to the health care workforce.
+Many of the 6,644 nurse practitioners who are licensed in North Carolina practice in a primary-care setting and focus on managing chronic disease.

-- According to health care workforce data, 64 percent of North Carolina’s NPs are practicing in the 10 most populous counties of the state.
-Ending the requirement for a contract with a physician would open opportunities for NPs to deliver patient care in more rural and underserved areas.
-Other states that have enacted such reforms are already seeing this trend play out.
-Arizona, for example, granted NPs full practice authority in 2002.
-Five years later, the state reported a 73 percent increase in the number of NPs practicing in rural counties.
+- Ending the requirement for a contract with a physician would open opportunities for nurse practitioners to deliver patient care in more rural and underserved areas.
+Arizona, for example, granted nurse practitioners full practice authority in 2002.
+Five years later, the state reported a 73 percent increase in the number of nurse practitioners serving rural counties.

-- Because it takes less time and money for NPs to complete their clinical training compared to physicians, eliminating North Carolina’s collaborative practice agreement provides them an opportunity to fill health care gaps at a faster rate.
-Based on health care workforce projections between 2010 and 2020, the number of fully trained NPs is expected to increase by 30 percent, compared to an 8 percent rise in the number of physicians.
+- Because it takes less time and money for nurse practitioners to complete their clinical training compared to physicians, they may fill health care gaps at a faster rate.
+Based on health care workforce projections between 2010 and 2020, the number of fully trained nurse practitioners is expected to increase by 30 percent, compared to an 8 percent rise in the number of physicians.

-- North Carolina lawmakers should make changes to the Modernize Nursing Practice Act.
-Policymakers should change how NPs and other advanced-practice nurse professions, i.e., certified nurse midwives, nurse anesthetists, and clinical nurse specialists, are governed.
+- North Carolina lawmakers should grant full practice authority to highly trained nursing professionals.
+Policymakers should change how nurse practitioners and other advanced-practice nurse professions, i.e., certified nurse midwives, nurse anesthetists, and clinical nurse specialists, are governed.